I grew up in a tiny village tucked away in the heart of the Cotswolds, in the west of England. Trips to the cinema felt rare and were much cherished.

 Adventures in music retail kept me off the streets until one day the fates lent me a bent copy of Photoshop 4.0.
 It’s not a great exaggeration to say Adobe saved my life.
 I have never looked back (but I have purchased legitimate versions).

-The opportunity to create inspiring work that is unique to each individual film I work on is the challenge that keeps me going, every film presenting a new world to explore and decipher.
+Creating inspiring work that is unique to each individual film I work on is the challenge that keeps me going, every film presenting a new world to explore and decipher.
 In an age of increasingly absurd levels of visual overload, creating ‘standard’ key art just won’t cut it any more – and I am hoping to lead the charge into a slightly more interesting future.
 If you’ve got a project you’d like to show me, then I’d like to help you introduce it to its audience.

 I look forward to meeting you.